louis-tru/quark/docs/VULKAN.md

 - `VkImage`
 - the all-mip base `VkImageView`
 - `VkDeviceMemory`
-- extent, format, usage, and mip count
+- extent, format, and usage
-- `Array<VkImageLayout> layouts`, one layout per mip
+- `Array<VkTextureLevelInfo> levels`, one record per mip, containing its layout and lazily cached one-level image view/framebuffer

 `transitionLayout()` reads the recorded old layout, skips ranges already in the target layout, combines adjacent mips with the same old layout into one image